Curricula vitae (CVs)

-In the United States, Curriculum Vitaes (CVs) are used to apply for teaching or research opportunities, fellowships, further academic training, grants, contract funding proposals, tenure, promotion to professor positions, and membership in a professional society or organization.
+In the United States, curricula vitae (CVs) are used to apply for teaching or research opportunities, fellowships, further academic training, grants, contract funding proposals, tenure, promotion to professor positions, and membership in a professional society or organization.
 To get help with your CV, schedule an appointment to see one of our career advisors.

 Note: In the United States, the term “resume” is used for industry and other non-academic positions.
 In some international settings, the term “CV” is used for all opportunities – however, you should tailor your document based on position type.

-You should have two CVs: an authoritative CV with all information and a tailored CV, which you should write for a specific position or opportunity.
+You should have two CVs: an authoritative CV with all information, and a tailored CV, written for a specific position or opportunity.
 In developing your CV, keep the following tips in mind.

 There is no single correct format or style for writing a CV – think about making it easy for your readers to skim and find the information they are looking for.
 Use a consistent format throughout, use an easy to read font, and make good use of descriptive section headings, subheadings, and white space to guide your reader.
 You can also see example CVs and have your CV reviewed by a CAPD career advisor.